Robert Carter Nicholas Sr.: Personal life

 In 1751, Nicholas married Anne Cary (1735-1786), daughter of burgess Wilson Miles Cary of Warwick County.
 The couple had four daughters and six sons.
 Most of their sons became lawyers, as well as served in the legislature.
 The most distinguished was Wilson Cary Nicholas (1761-1820), who became a U.S. senator and Virginia governor.
-His elder brother George Nicholas (1754-1799) served in the Continental Army and Virginia legislature, but declined the post of U.S.Attorney for the District of Kentucky.
-His son (this man's grandson), Robert C. Nicholas moved to Kentucky and eventually became a United States Senator from Louisiana.
+Their son George Nicholas (1754-1799) served in the Continental Army and Virginia legislature, but declined the post of U.S. Attorney for the District of Kentucky.
+George's son, Robert C. Nicholas moved to Kentucky and eventually became a United States Senator from Louisiana.
 John Nicholas (1764-1819) served in the U.S. House of Representatives from Virginia before moving to New York.
-The youngest son, Philip Norborne Nicholas(1776-1849) became Virginia's attorney general not long after his father's death, and later a Virginia judge, but perhaps today is best known either as the prosecutor of George Wythe's murderer or as a member of the powerful Richmond junto.
-His twin, Lewis Valentine Nicholas (1776-1840), lived mostly in Albemarle County.
-His sister (this man's daughter) Elizabeth (1753–1810) married Edmund Randolph, a Virginia lawyer who became Governor and later the first United States Attorney General.
-Her sister Sally married John Norton, son of a London merchant.
+The youngest son, Philip Norborne Nicholas (1776-1849) became Virginia's Attorney General not long after his father's death, and later a Virginia judge, but perhaps today is best known either as the prosecutor of George Wythe's murderer or as a member of the powerful Richmond junto.
+His twin brother, Lewis Valentine Nicholas (1776-1840), lived mostly in Albemarle County.
+Nicholas's daughter Elizabeth (1753–1810) married Edmund Randolph, a Virginia lawyer who became Governor and later the first United States Attorney General.
+His daughter Sally married John Norton, son of a London merchant.

 Edmund Randolph described Nicholas: "By nature he was benevolent and liberal.
 But he appeared to many who did not thoroughly understand him, to be haughty and austere; because they could not appreciate the preference of gravity for levity, when in conversation the sacredness of religion was involved in ridicule or language forgot its chastity."